header logo

 3. The Red Sox never traded Babe Ruth to the Yankees

-In 1919, the Boston Red Sox made one of the worst decisions in sports history when they sold Babe Ruth, a rising star, to the New York Yankees for $125,000.
-Babe Ruth would become a Yankees legend, winning four World Series championships and establishing the team as one of the most powerful organizations in sports.
-Meanwhile, the Red Sox endured an 86-year championship drought known as the “Curse of the Bambino.”
-This created a constant rivalry between the two teams, with the Yankees dominating while the Red Sox struggled with defeat.
+In 1919, the Boston Red Sox made one of the worst decisions in sports history when they traded Babe Ruth, a rising star both as a pitcher and a hitter, to the New York Yankees for $125,000.
+Babe Ruth would go on to become a Yankees legend, leading them to four World Series titles and establishing the team as one of the most dominant organizations in sports history.

 Biggest what ifs in soccer: Red Sox never traded Babe Ruth to Yankees